AstridFox/flamelet/README.md

 ## 🙏 Acknowledgments

+- Designed and maintained by Astrid Fox ([@AstridFox](https://github.com/AstridFox)).
 - Based on the fractal flame algorithm by Scott Draves.
 - Variations inspired by implementations in Apophysis, Flam3, and JWildfire.
+- Special thanks to Nikki Fox, without whom I would be lost.